HughP/Koine-Reported-Speech-Comparison/README.md

 # Koine Reported Speech Comparison
-A Look at what things might be needed to annotate a corpus of New Testament Greek for Reported Speech Events.
+A look at what things might be needed to annotate a corpus of New Testament Greek for _Reported Speech Events_.

 ## Trajectory